 Fig. 22.45a shows the relative amount of scattering vs. wavelength.
-Because of the λ^{-4} dependence, shorter wavelengths such as blue and violet are scattered much more (about a factor of 10) than red light, which makes the sky blue.
+Because of the λ^{-4} dependence, shorter wavelengths such as blue and violet are scattered much more (about a factor of 10) than red light, which causes our blue sky color.
 For light shining vertically through a clean dry atmosphere, $\tau = 0.3$ for violet light and 0.03 for red.